pulumi/docs/content/docs/guides/saml/gsuite.md

     ![Step 4: Provide ACS and metadata URLs](/images/docs/reference/service/saml-gsuite/gsuite-dialog-step-4.png)

-**IMPORTANT:** Do not change the value of Name ID Format value once your users have started using Pulumi; not even switching its value between Email or Persistent.
+**Important:** Do not change the value of Name ID Format value once your users have started using Pulumi; not even switching its value between Email or Persistent.

    Leave the other fields as their default values, then click **Next**.